 The Meru Women’s Garden is a project involving all clubs in Soroptimist International, Great Britain and Ireland, Federation (SIGBI).
-Planned for 2016-19, it will support some of the poorest women-led households in Kenya.
+Planned for 2016-19, it supports some of the poorest women-led households in Kenya.

 Meru County has a largely rural population with HIV/AIDs prevalent in the region.
 Nearly half of the women and girls in Meru are seriously malnourished, and nearly a quarter have received no formal education.
 The majority live a hand-to-mouth existence in agriculture, using methods which degrade the land.

 The project is focussed on providing opportunities to women and girls who may never otherwise be given the chance to earn an income.
-It will give them status within their community.
+It aims to give them status within their community.

-Improved food production and education will support women and girls to transform their lives and those of others.
-This will be achieved through a process of cascade learning and mentoring.
-It will reduce poverty, improve health and increase employment.
+Improved food production and education supports women and girls to transform their lives and those of others.
+This is being achieved through a process of cascade learning and mentoring.
+This will reduce poverty, improve health and increase employment.

 The project embraces the three key areas at the heart of Soroptimism – to Educate, Empower and Enable.